viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 For the **Assignments** class type, the process is as follows:

-* **Step 1: Choosing a Subject:** The teacher starts by selecting a subject from the available categories (e.g., **Human Geography**, **Economics**, **Environment & Ecology**).
+* **Step 1: Choosing a Subject:** The teacher/professor starts by selecting a subject from the available categories (e.g., **Human Geography**, **Economics**, **Environment & Ecology**).
 This subject will form the basis of the assignment and guide the learning focus.
-* **Step 2: Selecting an Assignment:** After selecting a subject, the teacher will choose a specific assignment from a list.
+* **Step 2: Selecting an Assignment:** After selecting a subject, the teacher/professor will choose a specific assignment from a list.
 These assignments are linked to particular countries based on the chosen subject (e.g., “Be born in a country with the largest population” or “Be born in a country with the lowest girl education”).
 * **Step 3: Students' Experience:** Once the assignment is set, students will experience life in the country linked to the selected assignment, enabling them to explore the challenges and dynamics specific to that country.

-This approach allows teachers to align assignments with learning objectives while offering students a focused, country-specific simulation.
+This approach allows teacher/professors to align assignments with learning objectives while offering students a focused, country-specific simulation.
 Rest of the class creation flow remains the same.